roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ```
 If you're wondering about the `$patchCurrentColorForIE` parameter, I have that there for icons that won't require multiple colors, and thus don't need the shim applied.

+### Other Color Variation Techniques

+In addition to using the `currentColor` technique listed above, you can also use a `preserve--` attribute feature [now available in grunt-svgstore](https://github.com/FWeinb/grunt-svgstore#supplemental-features).
+How it works, is if you use `preserve--` as a prefix to any valid attribute in the source SVG, that attribute will be forced to remain in the resulting SVG (with the `preserve--` prefix removed).
+For example, `preserve--stroke` would result in just `stroke` in the outputed SVG definition.

+Another technique to consider, if you're wondering how to achieve color variation–in this case for a `background-image`–is to take the approach of using a `data-uri` of an SVG, but first do a search and replace on the `fill` value as [described here](http://zslabs.com/articles/svg-background-fill).
+However, that approach is a bit out of scope and off-topic for this article, since it means using a non-cachable `data-uri` going against our primary goal to employ a cachable external SVG definitions file.

 ## Gotcha Four: jQuery Throws Error

 If you've included jQuery on your page, clicking directly on a rendered `svg use` element will likely result in jQuery throwing an error that's documented in their [bug tracker](http://bugs.jquery.com/ticket/11352).
 It’s actually a bit tricky to reproduce this bug since you’ll likely have a containing block element that serves as an anchor or button–and that element will have the larger hit area–but, again, it happens if you click directly on the icon itself.
 Here's the preferred workaround: